agiachris/rotational3DCNN/README.md

 - [x] Training and evaluation loop (Glen)
 - [x] Metric tracker and plotting (Chris & Polina)
 - [x] Visualization class (Polina)
+- [x] Evalutor class for model evaluation (YiFei & Chris)
+- [x] Integrate visualization into training / validation (Polina)

 ### Open Tasks
-- [ ] Evaluator class for model evaluation (YiFei)
-    - Create dataset flag in argparse
-- [ ] Integrate visualization into training / validation (Polina)
-    - Create parameters in yaml files for number of samples to visualize
-- [ ] Deploy starter code on GPU server (Glen)
-    - nvidia-smi --> gpuid flag, attempt training
 - [ ] Design variations of the baseline model (Team)

-Target deadline: Nov 23 am (Monday)
+	- Model should also attempt to classify the model type as a prior for reconstruction